 JORC Resources for the proposed open pit were updated by Western Australian mining consultants, Cube Consulting, and reported to ASX on 11 April 2023.

 The Mineral Resource Estimate for La Demajagua Preliminary Shell at 0.8 g/t Au cut off.

-The Initial Scoping Study for the La Demajagua mine was based on an early Resource Estimate and a 6 year mine life and advised to the ASX on 17 February 2022.
+The Results from an updated Scoping Study for the La Demajagua mine was advised to the ASX on 30 March 2023.

 |LoM Profit After Tax|